pjtunstall/push-swap/README.md

 In case you want to run `main_test.go`, be aware that it expects both these binaries to be built and in their eponymous folders.

-If you're running a lot of tests, say if you want to experiment with different algorithms, you might want to use the `-count=1` flag to bypass caching.
+If you're running tests, say if you want to experiment with different algorithms, you might want to use the `-count=1` flag to bypass caching.
 For example, to test a function called general:

 ```
 go test -run=TestGeneral -count=1